 Coast Guard suspends search for 16 migrants missing after boat sank off Florida during Hurricane Ian

-Coast Guard suspends search for 16 migrants missing after boat sank off Florida during Hurricane Ianget the free app

 The U.S. Coast Guard has suspended the search for 16 migrants who are still missing after their boat capsized off the Florida coast during Hurricane Ian.
 Two bodies had previously been recovered.